ctschroeder/tutorials/antconc-programming-historian.md

 On the left-hand side, there is a window to see all corpus files loaded (which we'll use momentarily).

-There are 7 tabs across the top (v.
-4.03 has 8 tabs which I describe below -- the screen shots are from a previous version and do not show all 7):
+There are 9 tabs across the top:
 **KWIC:** This will show you what's known as a Keyword in Context view (abbreviated KWIC, more on this in a minute), using the search bar below it; this is the classic Concordance feature.
 **Plot:** This will show you a very simple visualization of your KWIC search, where each instance will be represented as a little black line from beginning to end of each file containing the search term.
-**File:** This will show you a full file view for larger context of a result.
+**File View:** This will show you a full file view for larger context of a result.
 **Cluster:** This view shows you words which very frequently appear together.
 **N-Gram:** This shows frequency of words that appear right next to each other.
 N-gram size 3 shows all the combinations of three words in a row and how frequently those three words appear in a row in the corpus.
 N-gram size 4 shows four word combinations, etc.
 **Collocate:** Clusters show us words which _definitely_ appear near each other in a corpus; collocates show words which are statistically likely to appear together.
 **Word:** A list of all the words in your corpus.
-**Keyword List:** This will show comparisons between two corpora.
+**Keyword:** This will show comparisons between two corpora.
+**Wordcloud:** This is a new feature only in the recent versions.

 As an introduction, this tutortial barely scratches the surface of what you can do with AntConc.
 We will focus on the KWIC, Collocate, Keywords, and Word List functions.

 ### Loading Corpora
 AntConc's recent version has pre-built corpora embedded in it.
 You can experiment with those later.
 Today we will use our own corpus of film reviews.

 Start with the menu bar's File&nbsp; &gt; > Corpus Manager.
 (For this activity, you can also select the Quick Corpus option in the File menu, but I want you to see the full Corpus Manager screen.)
 Be sure you're in the "Target Corpus" Tab.
+(Tabs are on the right side pane of the Corpus Manager.)

 AntConc allows you to open entire directories, so:

 - Under Corpus Source on the left select "Raw files"
 - On the right select Add Directory to add a directory or folder of files.
 (You don't want to add 100 files one by one.)
-- Remember we've put our files on the desktop, so navigate there in the dropdown menu.
-- From the Desktop you want to **navigate to our folder "Corpus Files for AntConc Workshop":**
+- In the dropdown menu a**navigate to our folder "Corpus Files for AntConc Workshop":**
 - Keep opening the folders until you get to the **Positive Reviews** folder -- load that directory
 - You should see a list of files appear in the window in the upper right and the number of files should read 200
 - Do the same thing to add the **Negative Reviews** folder